vinayhegde1990/career-notes/docs/source/Recruiters.rst

    Currently I'm seeking new opportunities as a <exact-role> across <location> so I'd love an opportunity to connect with you for roles that may be a good fit.

-   Here are three key reasons why I’m distinctly a good fit for it:
+   Here are three key reasons why I'm distinctly a good fit for it:
    _______________________________________________
    1.